 LiveU also a cool tech called LRT, or LiveU Reliable Transport– a tech that they actually hold the patent on.
-This includes forward error correcting, packet ordering (which is mandatory when bonding across multiple signals), and adaptive bitrate encoding.
-It’s the adaptive part I like because the audio is always made to maintain a higher priority of quality to video, so even if the bandwidth drops, the audio quality will remain good.
+This includes forward error-correcting, packet ordering (which is mandatory when bonding across multiple signals), and adaptive bitrate encoding.
+It’s the adaptive part I like because the audio is always made to maintain a higher priority of quality to the video, so even if the bandwidth drops, the audio quality will remain good.

 Keep in mind, utilizing LRT on the Solo is an extra $45/month charge.
 But then again, Sharelink from Teradek, which also provides bonding across connection methods, is also an upcharge per month, depending on your bandwidth needs.

 Now, in terms of streaming reliability during my testing, the VidiU Pro stopped streaming for unknown reasons a handful of times, four in fact, during a nearly two-hour stream test – while the Solo never stopped streaming until I told the unit to do so.

 I was able to replicate this behavior during other shorter tests as well.
 I wish when the VidiU Pro ran into a streaming issue, it would try and correct itself…better?
 Whenever the stream was interrupted, I had to manually restart the stream on the Teradek unit.